top of page

 What does a physiotherapist do for lower back pain?

-A physiotherapist will often start with a thorough assessment of your concern/injury.
-Taking a detailed history, looking at your range of motion, palpating the muscles to see how they feel, or even doing muscle strength and length tests can give a physical therapist the information that they need to create a detailed and personalized rehabilitation plan.
+A physiotherapist will often start your recovery plan with a thorough assessment of your concern/injury.
+First they will start by taking a detailed medical history, then they will look at your range of motion, palpating the muscles to see how they feel.
+They might even do muscle strength and length tests as these tests can give a physical therapist the information that they need to create a detailed and personalized rehabilitation plan.

 Physical therapists can help provide clients with information on how to manage their low back pain.